tgotowik/xibo-player-apptainer/README.md

 # xibo-player-apptainer
-Run the Xibo Windows client in a Apptainer Image.
+Run the Xibo Windows client in an Apptainer image.

 # What is in here?
 The recipe file contains all the commands to build an image that will run Ubuntu 22.04 and install wine with all the necessary dependencies to run the xibo windows player.